The best protection against fake jobs is education and vigilance

 What is a job scam?

+The first step in spotting a job scam is to understand what it is.
 A job scam is a type of fraud that targets the employment industry.
 Scammers often advertise fake jobs to obtain valuable personal information, typically to gain money or steal identities.

 Job scams often occur in one of two ways:

-• A fake job advert: Scammers exploit reputable job sites by posting poorly designed yet appealing ads, often promising higher pay for fewer hours or easy work.
+Fake job advert: Scammers exploit reputable job sites by posting poorly designed yet appealing ads, often promising higher pay for fewer hours or easy work.
 Fake vacancies are easy to fall for, especially if they look legitimate to an unsuspicious person scrolling on their device, but there are common job ad qualities that scream “fake.”

-9 warning signs of a job scam
+11 warning signs of a job scam

 1. You've been cold contacted